BenPPetersons/SDC_Chatbot/Backend/backend.md

 ## Backend
-This is the directory for the backend of the ChatBot
+This is the directory for the Backend of the ChatBot